The

 rewards they have experienced?
 Were the rewards worth

+the risk?
 Identifying ways to mitigate risk can

 help prevent the feared scenario or prepare you to address